betterscientificsoftware/bssw.io/Events/URSSI-survey.md

 - Location: United States
 - Event Website: https://nd.qualtrics.com/jfe/form/SV_8ik4azGuHmojKW9

+The URSSI project seeks opinions from the community about sustainable research software.

 On behalf of the NSF-Funded [US Research Software Sustainability Institute (URSSI) conceptualization project](http://urssi.us), we are looking for your opinions about needs in the US research software community.
 Please consider participating in [our brief 10 to 15 minute survey](https://nd.qualtrics.com/jfe/form/SV_8ik4azGuHmojKW9)